Google SERP Features: A Visual Guide to Search Result Types

 - Double check your address, local phone number, and opening hours.

-The reviews from your Google My Business page can play a big part in your listing's prominence in local search.
+The review stars from your Google My Business page can play a big part in your listing's prominence in local search.
 Encourage your happy customers to review your biz on Google, and consider offering incentives for reviews.

-SEO PowerSuite's Rank Tracker lets you track rankings both in the 3-pack block and the Map results.
+SEO PowerSuite's Rank Tracker lets you track local SEO rankings in different types of Google search results, such as the three-pack block and the Map results.
 It also lets you specify custom locations to check rankings from (you can make it as exact as a street address), so you can monitor your local positions for as many target locations as you wish.

 To get started, launch the tool (free version's fine), create a project for your site, and check the Use Universal Search box at Step 4.
-If you're doing this for an existing project, go to Preferences -> Rank Checking Mode to do the same.
-This will enable tracking your positions across 3-packs, along with other types of Universal search (News and Images).
+If you're doing this for an existing project, go to Preferences > Rank Checking Mode to do the same.
+This will enable tracking your positions across three-packs, along with other types of Universal search (News and Images).

 Local Knowledge Graph Panel